Select Page

 Paul Donatiu manages the Queensland Threatened Plant Network.
 Paul has a study background in architecture, psychology and environmental management, and has practised community development and community education.
 He has worked for WWF, Greening Australia, Queensland National Parks Association, Griffith University and Healthy Land and Water.
 Apart from species recovery, Paul’s fields of interest include ecological restoration, fire ecology, landscape ecology, and the management and preservation of cultural landscapes.
 Paul has also completed a Churchill Fellowship that examined how five national agencies in Europe, USA and South Africa were dealing with climate impacts on their protected areas.
 In his spare time, Paul can be found wandering the bush adding to his personal visual herbarium, gardening, reading or wrangling his two daughters (not necessarily in that order!).

-1. The state of, and threats to, Queensland’s rarest plant species.
+1. The distribution, characteristics, status of, and threats to Queensland’s threatened ecosystems and plant species.

 2. How the Network is developing a collective, informed, and collaborative approach to threatened plant conservation in Queensland by coordinating existing and new on-ground effort, education, training, and information exchange.

-3. How and why community-based environmental groups are integral to forming the mainstay of recovery effort, developing and implementing recovery action plans.
+3. How and why community-based environmental groups are integral to recovery efforts including developing and implementing recovery action plans.

-4. How the Network is conducting detailed flora surveys to build information on data deficient species and unearth new threatened species populations.
+4. How the Network is conducting detailed flora surveys to build information on poorly known species and locate new threatened species populations.

-5. And how this work is establishing QTPN as a leader in the conservation of threatened flora and providing a vital platform to guide on-ground recovery effort amongst those communities seeking to conserve and protect our rarest plant species.
+5. How this work is establishing QTPN as a leader in the conservation of threatened flora and providing a platform to guide on-ground recovery effort amongst communities seeking to understand and protect our rarest plant species.

 Gerry Turpin